ArveVM/Nordpool_additional_cost/README.md

 price_in_cents| boolean | `False` | `True` | (required) If your `integration` is set up with prices in cents, mark True so the template can calculate right additional cost.

 ### Functions
-Functions come in two types; 'add' is to add the actual calculation as 'additional_cost' in Nordpool-/Priceanalyzer-sensor, while 'pure' is to return the specific calculation only - not concidering the price in Nordpool-/Priceanalyzer-sensor. (use 'pure' in test or buildup of graph showing levels/cost-structure.
+Functions come in two types;
+- 'add' is to add the actual calculation as 'additional_cost' in Nordpool-/Priceanalyzer-sensor.
+Use this also for template sensors or other calculations,, will give the price according to cost the current hour
+- while 'pure' is to use NP/PA to return the price but for specific calculation only - not concidering the price in Nordpool-/Priceanalyzer-sensor for the next day. (use 'pure' in test or buildup of graph showing levels/cost-structure.
 Function | Type | Description
 :-:|:-:|---
-transport_broker_pure | Pure_cost | Return only cost for Transport and BrokerFee
-transport_broker_add | Pure_cost | Return Transport and BrokerFee to be added to 'current_price'
+transport_broker_pure | pure | Reduce NP/PA-spot to show only the fulctuations in cost on theese elements transport_broker_add | add | Return Transport and BrokerFee for given timeslot/hour

 <br />